 Although there are many ways in which YouTube may rank videos in search, try following some of the best practices for YouTube SEO.
 These ideas will increase the possibility that your video will show up:

-Titles and description: Include targeted keywords in both your title and description.
+Include targeted keywords in both the title and description.
 You can use a tool like Keywordtool.io to help you find keyword ideas.

-Use keywords in your video: According to Brian Dean of Backlinko, saying your target keywords inside your video will let YouTube better understand what your video is about.
+Use keywords in your video: According to Brian Dean of Backlinko, saying the target keywords inside your video will let YouTube better understand what your video is about.

-Categories: Make sure to define your “categories” to help YouTube get a better understanding of who to show your videos to.
-You won’t get many clicks on your video if people are coming only to find out it’s not what they are interested in.
+Make sure to define your “categories” to help YouTube get a better understanding of who to show your videos to.
+You won’t get many clicks on a video if people are coming only to find out it’s not what they are interested in.

-Tags: In addition to categories, use as many tags on your videos as possible.
-This will give YouTube a clearer picture of your content.
+In addition to categories, use as many tags as possible.
+This will give YouTube a clearer picture of the content.

 3. Cross-Promote Your Videos

-Who better to tell other people about your videos than you?
+Who better to promote your YouTube channel than yourself?

 Think of ways you can promote some of your videos within your other videos.
 For instance, reference an older video within a newer one and leave a link to it in your description.
 Now viewers can easily find your other content.